 Terms of the Sauer Fellowship 2020-2021

-One award of $1,250 to support a graduate student participating on an archaeological project or pursuing independent research in Jordan.
-For the 2020–2021 cycle, the Sauer fellowship is only open to an enrolled graduate students of non-Jordanian nationality.
+One award of $1,250 toward educational assistance for a Jordanian student enrolled in an archaeology or cultural heritage degree program in any country.
+For the 2021–2022 cycle, the Sauer fellowship is open only to enrolled graduate students of Jordanian nationality.

 The Sauer trust rotates on a two-year cycle: